mathematica-mpr/design-d3-training/design-series/materials/Week 1/Slides/slides.md

 - Column headers are variables and not values
 - Each column contains one variable
 - Observations constitue a row, variables a column
-- Multiple types of observations are stored in one table, and vice versa
+- Multiple types of observations aren't stored in one table
+- One type of observation isn't stored across multiple tables

 ===